sp4wn-owner/Spawn/README.md

 Our software is compatible with leading Linux distributions.

 ### Getting started
-Please refer to the Robots directory for setup instructions and Spawn-VR for teleoperating your robot using VR.
+Please refer to the Robots directory for setup instructions.

 ## Key features
 - Real-time control